KrishArul26/Defect-detection-in-Air-Pressure-system-APS-of-a-truck-using-ML/README.md

  2.	**Data Preprocessing**

-                       a) Replace the invalid values with numpy ***nan*** so we can use imputer on such values.
+       a) Replace the invalid values with numpy "nan" so we can use imputer on such values.

        b) Check for null values in the columns.
 If present, impute the null values using the mean.

  3.	**Prediction** - The respective model is loaded and is used to predict the data.